PAMinerva/paminerva.github.io/docs/LearnVulkan/00-Introduction-and-prerequisites.md

 <br>

 However, you still need the Vulkan Loader to execute Vulkan applications.
 On Windows, the Vulkan Loader is delivered with the hardware vendor driver update packages.
-On Linux, it should be the same if the hardware vendor driver is installed.
+On Linux, it should be the same if propietary drivers are installed.
 Otherwise, you must explicitly install it.
 For this purpose, you can download the Vulkan SDK from the following link.

 <br>